26.2. Log-Shipping Standby Servers

 restart, when the standby replays again WAL that was streamed from the

-primary before the restart, but you can also manually copy files to
+master before the restart, but you can also manually copy files to

 at any time to have them replayed.